How to Fix a Blocked Toilet

 The sight of a blocked toilet bowl does not make for a good sight at all.
 And it is not just about what you see.
 A clogged toilet could constitute serious health hazards for everyone in its vicinity.
 Here are some steps that can be taken and which you may find useful in successfully dealing with the problem of a blocked toilet.
 See our front page for contact details.

 Here are the Steps how to unclog toilet when nothing works:

 Step 1: Preparation

 It is important to be well prepared before setting about unclogging your toilet.
 You sure do not want to compromise your health or mess up everywhere in the process.
-To this end, you need to put something that could help soak up any potential spill on the floor, say, pieces of newspaper.
+To this end, you need to put something that could help soak up any potential spill on the floor, say, pieces of newspaper or rags or old towels.
+Common pipe plumbing problems can usually be cleaned up with things like these.
 This makes for easy cleaning later on.
 Ensure there is adequate ventilation by freeing all openings.
 It is advisable to wear proper rubber gloves, especially if you intend dipping your hand into the bowl.
 You should als

 o endeavour not to flush more than once before proceeding to guard against an overflow.